-VOS, Veteran Outreach Support accommodates veterans of the United Kingdom and their families by providing centers that can serve as a home where they can come at certain times when they need the support of any kind whether psychological or fiscal, or just for a cup of coffee and a chat.
+Veteran Outreach Support (VOS) accommodates veterans of the United Kingdom and their families by providing centers that can serve as a home where they can come at certain times when they need the support of any kind whether psychological or fiscal, or just for a cup of coffee and a chat.

 The foundation which is based in the Royal Maritime club, Portsmouth began operations mid 2008.
-Morgan O’Connell, Joe Erskine, Ann Townsend, David Watt with the support of all the veterans in Falkland began the Veteran Outreach Support a support group for their clique, to craft an atmosphere and setting that is not formal and members can have access to a range of consoling and comforting services.
+Morgan O’Connell, Joe Erskine, Ann Townsend, David Watt with the support of all the Falklands veterans began the Veteran Outreach Support a support group for their clique, to craft an atmosphere and setting that is not formal and members can have access to a range of consoling and comforting services.

-What the Veteran Outreach Support is About:
+What the Veteran Outreach Support is about:

 Like us, they are aware that veterans face a number of mental health problems which also affects their families.